Anomalous Dimensions from Soft Regge Constants: The Factorized Two-to-Two Forward Scattering Amplitude

 At one-loop there are two corrections to the Glauber potential, involving either a soft quark loop, or a soft gluon loop.
 Although these look like pure vacuum polarization graphs, the gluon loop graph involves both vacuum polarization and Wilson line contributions at this order.
 Furthermore, since the result is formulated in terms of gauge invariant operators in the EFT, ghost loops are not required at this order, and the gluon loop also has rapidity divergences from the presence of Wilson lines in the soft gluon operator.
 We use the rapidity regulator $\eta$, and expand results in the limit $\eta\to 0$ to separate the rapidity divergent and constant terms, see~\cite{Chiu:2012ir,Rothstein:2016bsq}.
 Performing the calculations, we find that

 and

 which expanding for $\eta\to 0$ and setting $\nu=\sqrt{-t}$ gives the desired constant terms

 Here the $1/\epsilon^k$ terms are IR divergences, and the soft constant includes both these and infrared finite terms.
+The SCET Glauber operator with two gluons generates a number of terms in \eq{Sgeye}, including standard vacuum polarization contributions as well as terms with eikonal denominators that lead to rapidity divergences, see Ref.~\cite{Rothstein:2016bsq} for details.
 The subscripts on the graph in \eq{vacpolren} remind us that the soft constants are defined as renormalized quantities in a scheme that minimally subtracts the $1/\eta$ rapidity divergences.
 The subscript $\mathcal{O}(\eta^0)$ indicates that in the definition of the soft constants we cancel the $\eta$ divergent terms against the $\eta$ divergent terms from the collinear sector.
 Additionally, we take the rapidity scale $\nu= \sqrt{-t}$ to eliminate large logarithms in the soft function, as dictated by \eq{factor8A}.

 Notice also that we have kept terms up to $\mathcal{O}(\epsilon)$.
 At two-loops we will see that these terms will iterate such that they multiply the $\frac1\epsilon$ divergent $\alpha^{(1)}$ in \eq{gregge}, and hence contribute to the constant piece of the two-loop Regge trajectory.